 Oh, it's actually gross considering what YouTube is doing with this update that invades privacy.

-We will use AI to interpret a variety of signals that help us to determine whether a user is over or under 18.
+We will use AI to interpret a variety of signals that help us to determine whether a user is over the over or under 18.

 These signals include the types of videos a user is searching for, the categories of videos they have watched, or the longevity of the account.

-When the system identifies a teen user, we will automatically apply our age-appropriate experiences and protections, including disabling personalized advertising, turning on digital well-being tools, adding safeguards to recommendations, including limited repetitive views of some kinds of content.
+When the system identifies a teen user, we will automatically apply our age-appropriate experiences and protections, including disabling personalized advertising, turning on digital well-being tools, adding safefeguards to recommendations including limited repetitive views of some kinds of content.

-If the system incorrectly estimates a user to be under 18, they will have the option, the option to verify that they are 18 or over, such as using a credit card or a government ID.
+If the system incorrectly estimates a user to be under eighteen, they will have the option, the option to verify that they are eighteen or over, such as using a credit card or a government ID.

-We will only allow users who have been inferred or verified as over 18 to view age-restricted content that may be inappropriate for younger users.
+We will only allow users who have been inferred or verified as over eighteen to view age-restricted content that may be inappropriate for younger users.

 Yeah.